LEPA4/Unforgotten-Things/Religion/Chaos - Sektnan/Chaos - Sektnan.md

 There are constant shifts in power within Chaos as one personality may become more powerful, or have more control, than another.
 This, too, will lead to problems that often impact [[Ahda'an]].
 ## Rules
+1. No personality shall interfere directly with the doing of another
+2. No personality shall destroy what is created by another
+3. No personality shall make major changes without the approval of the majority While they did form this in a pact, they had formed this pact in their normal states (unswitched); therefore, it does not apply when the personality becomes their counterpart.